Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities: Almost Sure Stability Conditions

 The following result holds.

-\begin{theorem} Let Assumptions (A1)-(A3) hold.
-Suppose the system $(C,A)$ is non-degenerate.
+\begin{theorem} Let Assumptions {(A1)--(A3)} hold.
+Suppose the system $(C,A)$ is non--degenerate.
 For any $P_0\in\mathbb{S}_+^n$, the following statements are equivalent: \begin{itemize} \item[(i)] The considered filtering system is absolutely upper a.s. stable;

 \item[(ii)] The considered filtering system is upper a.s. stable;

 \item[(iii)] There exists a constant $\mathrm{I}\in\mathbb{N}$ such that $\sum\limits_{k=1}^{\infty}(1- p_k)^{\mathrm{I}}<\infty$. \end{itemize} \end{theorem}